wiredimpact/wired-impact-volunteer-management/README.txt

 1. Download the Wired Impact Volunteer Management plugin
 1. Unzip the files
-1. Upload the wivm folder to the /wp-content/plugins directory
+1. Upload the wired-impact-volunteer-management folder to the /wp-content/plugins directory of your website
-1. Activate the Wired Impact Volunteer Management plugin through the “Plugins” menus in WordPress
+1. Activate the Wired Impact Volunteer Management plugin through the “Plugins” menu in WordPress

 == Frequently Asked Questions ==